-- Weyl-Zhang 2016 " Ownership of means of production ": if you have full private property over unique assets (broadband, special spots for buildings etc., and more generally all capital assets), then this will lead to monopoly power and insufficient reallocation of usage rights - On the other hand, annual auctions and public management of entire capital stock is complicated to organize - Best solution: private property (permanent auctions), but with high wealth tax rates, up to 5-10% per year according to Weyl-Zhang calibration to US housing markets
+- Weyl-Zhang 2016 " Ownership of means of production ": if you have full private property over unique assets (broadband, special spots for buildings etc., and more generally all capital assets), then this will lead to monopoly power and insufficient reallocation of usage rights.
+See " Depreciating licences " 2018. - On the other hand, annual auctions and public management of entire capital stock is complicated to organize - Best solution: private property (permanent auctions), but with high wealth tax rates, up to 5-10% per year according to WZ calibration to US housing markets